-Endpoint IP addresses also cannot be the cluster IPs of other Kubernetes services, because kube-proxykube-proxy is a network proxy that runs on each node in the cluster. doesn’t support virtual IPs as a destination.
+Endpoint IP addresses cannot be the cluster IPs of other Kubernetes Services, because kube-proxykube-proxy is a network proxy that runs on each node in the cluster. doesn’t support virtual IPs as a destination.

 Accessing a Service without a selector works the same as if it had a selector.

-In the example above, traffic will be routed to the single endpoint defined in
+In the example above, traffic is routed to the single endpoint defined in

 Every node in a Kubernetes cluster runs a